 A native of Monroe, Louisiana, Ms. Zentner has performed multiple roles with local opera company, the Louisiana Opera, including, Frasquita in La Tragédie de Carmen, Papagena in Die Zauberflöte, and Sister Mathilde in Dialogues of the Carmelites.
 In 2012, at the age of 15, she was a first-place winner in the American Fine Arts Festival and awarded her solo debut in Weill Recital Hall at Carnegie Hall.
 In 2017, she was the Featured Artist for the Monroe Symphony Orchestra’s annual Christmas POPS Concert, in which she performed many holiday favorites.

 Ms. Zentner is an alumna of the Houston Grand Opera’s Young Artists Vocal Academy and the most recent recipient of the Dorothy Bassett Emerging Artist Award given by the Northeast Louisiana Arts Council.
 Other recent awards include first place from the Opera Cultura Canto Competition, a semifinalist from the James Toland Vocal Arts Competition, and second place from the John Alexander National Vocal Competition.

 Ms. Zentner is pursuing her Masters in Vocal Performance as a Fellow at the A.J.
 Fletcher Opera Institute of the University of North Carolina School of the Arts where she studies with Dr. Marilyn Taylor.
-This season, she makes her debut as Servilia in Mozart’s La clemenza di Tito, and Suzanne Michaud in Tobias Picker’s Thérèse Raquin.
+This season, she makes her debut in scenes as Leïla from Les pêcheurs de perles (The Pearl Fishers) by Bizet.
+She will perform full productions as Servilia in Mozart’s La clemenza di Tito, and Suzanne Michaud in Tobias Picker’s Thérèse Raquin.